Robooto/trade-journal/README.md

 # trade-journal
-Building out a trade journal and some analysis tools
+A trading journal for your tastytrade account with tastytrade rules analysis of your positions.
+Work in Progress

 ## Running the project